vanderpatrick/SkateGram/README.md

  - Log in
     - After filling the user credentials he is allowd to see the application content
     - Before
+    - The navbar confirms that the user is logged in and has access to the contents of the website

  ![Login image](/static/images/test-login.png
   - After